Tschipcraft/spawnanimations/README.md

 For Minecraft 1.14, 1.15 and 1.16 use [a legacy edition](https://github.com/Tschipcraft/spawnanimations/tree/master/other_editions).

-This data pack is also available as a mod with an additional global settings menu when installed alongside [MidnightLib](https://modrinth.com/mod/midnightlib).
+This data pack is also available as a mod with an additional global config file and settings menu when installed alongside [MidnightLib](https://modrinth.com/mod/midnightlib).
 Download the latest release and put the mod .jar file into your `.minecraft/mods` folder.

 Also available on Modrinth and CurseForge!